Customize your dollar spot program for your course

 Check out our video below for more key insights on controlling dollar spot.

 Since curative treatments with single-site fungicides may put your turf at risk for fungicide resistance, it is best to use preventive applications.
 If curative applications are necessary, it's best to spray a multi-site contact like Secure Action before using a single-site fungicide 14 days later.
 Tank-mixing and alternating fungicides with different modes of action is recommended for dollar spot to help combat resistance.

 All photos and videos are either the property of Syngenta or are used with permission.

-©2021 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Syngenta supports a FIFRA Section 2(ee) recommendation for the use of Daconil Action for control of dollar spot.
 Please see the Section 2(ee) recommendation to confirm that the recommendation is applicable in your state.
+The Section 2(ee) recommendation for Daconil Action must be in the possession of the user at the time of application.
 Action™, Daconil®, GreenCast®, Posterity® and the Syngenta logo are trademarks of a Syngenta Group Company.
-Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective owners.
+Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective third-party owners.